 Your company/ plant/ infrastructure relies on highly expensive machinery

 When you have a large and expensive asset portfolio, prioritise.
-Instead of trying to be everywhere at the same time – and failing miserably – decide which assets deserve the most attention.
+Instead of trying to be everywhere at the same time – and failing miserably – decide which assets deserve the most attention with proper asset management software.
 Focus on expensive assets that are hard to replace, which extends the asset’s useful life, improves ROI on investment, and saves money on repairs.

 In manufacturing, RCM is also a common strategy to achieve reliability, avoiding downtime and keeping costs down.
 However, RCM and RbM are not the same.
 Read up on the differences between risk-based based maintenance vs. reliability centred maintenance.